dluisvaldivia/ExpenseVue/README.md

 🌟 Key Features
 ---
-Robust Backend: Powered by Python and Flask, our backend provides a reliable and scalable server to support all operations.
+- **Robust Backend**: Powered by Python and Flask, our backend provides a reliable and scalable server to support all operations.
-Responsive Design: Fully optimized for use on any device—mobile, tablet, or desktop.
+- **Responsive Design**: Fully optimized for use on any device—mobile, tablet, or desktop.
-Dynamic User Interface: Sleek and modern UI for an enhanced user experience.
+- **Dynamic User Interface**: Sleek and modern UI for an enhanced user experience.
-Global State Management: Efficient state handling using Flux.
+- **Global State Management**: Efficient state handling using Flux.
-Reliable Database: Built with SQLAlchemy for secure and robust data management.
+- **Reliable Database**: Built with SQLAlchemy for secure and robust data management.
-Bank Data Integration: Seamless integration of banking data, including transfers, through Yapily API.
+- **Bank Data Integration**: Seamless integration of banking data, including transfers, through Yapily API.

 ## 🚀 Technologies Used
 ### Frontend